top of page

 Dr. Magnus Hirschfeld was a pioneering German sexologist and political advocate who founded the Scientific Humanitarian Committee, the first LGBTQ+ rights organization in the world.
 During Germany’s Weimar Republic, he also established the Institute for Sexual Science, which provided counseling, healthcare, and a range of other services to Germany’s LGBTQ+ communities.
 When the Nazis came to power, they targeted Hirschfeld because of his work.

 This essay was written by Pink Triangle Legacies Project Founder Dr. Jake Newsome and is based on the important research of Dr. Laurie Marhoefer, Dr. Heike Bauer, and Ralf Dose.
+It was translated into Spanish by Amilcar Ferrero.
 Thank you for your work in preserving queer history.

 Dr. Magnus Hirschfeld was a German physician and researcher who was a trailblazer in studying human sexuality.
 His work was famous across the world in the late nineteenth and early twentieth centuries.
 Hirschfeld’s overlapping identities as gay, social democratic, and Jewish shaped his work as a scientific researcher and political advocate for LGBTQ+ rights.